Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 The most common side effects of Ambien include headache, dizziness, drowsiness, and nausea.
 Other side effects may include memory problems, confusion, depression, and hallucinations.
 Ambien can also cause rebound insomnia, which is when a person has difficulty sleeping after stopping Ambien.

-Read More: How Are Benzodiazepines Taken?
+Read More: How To Discontinue Benzodiazepines?

 It is important to note that Ambien can cause severe drowsiness, so it is important to avoid activities that require alertness, such as driving or operating machinery.
 Alcohol should also be avoided while taking Ambien, as it can increase the effects of the drug and increase the risk of side effects.